 For the most part, however, I became a well known practitioner of what was being called “the long form”: documentary and performance pieces in which I was able to use the camera to tell vivid stories about artists and the music they were creating.
 One of my specialties was to document the creative process of an artist in the studio over the course of the making of an album in a way that revealed the artist’s very musical essence, and I became so good at it that record companies began hiring me to create EPKs (electronic press kits), which were then just being developed as promotional tools.

 Working through production companies like Limelight in Los Angeles and Picturevision in New York, my work from 1983-89 as a writer and director ran the musical gamut from Prince to Ravi Shankar, and included some of the biggest artists and groups in the world, many at critical personal junctures and creative transitional phases: John Mellecamp reclaiming his name and making Pink Houses; Teddy Pendergrass coming back as a paraplegic after the car accident that had disabled him; Stevie Wonder taking on the government of South Africa; Billy Joel working with his idol, Ray Charles; Luther Vandross after losing over a hundred pounds.
-In 1987-88, Torgoff wrote Julio Iglesias Non Stop, a TV special filmed throughout Asia and Australia for CBS International, and was asked to be the writer for an authorized musical documentary on Prince.
+In 1987-88, I wrote Julio Iglesias Non Stop, a TV special filmed throughout Asia and Australia for CBS International, and was then invited to be the writer for an authorized musical documentary on Prince.
 All of these experiences would lead to me working as the New York-based producer for CNN’s music show, Worldbeat, from 2000-2002.

 Billy Joel